 - Any officers assigned as field training officers (FTO) shall receive a three and one half percent (3.5%) assignment pay increase for those hours he/she actually works as a FTO.
-Such FTO assignment increase shall be removed should the officer be reassigned. - Any officer assigned to the Detective Division shall receive a three and one half percent (3.5%) assignment pay increase for those hours he/she actually works as a detective.
+Such FTO assignment increase shall be removed should the officer be reassigned. - 2.
+Any officer assigned to the Detective Division shall receive a three and one half percent (3.5%) assignment pay increase for those hours he/she actually works as a detective.
 Such increase shall be removed should the officer be reassigned out of the Detective Division. - 3.
-Any officers assigned as Motorcycle officers, Police Divers, School Resource or SRT shall receive a three and One half percent (3.5%) assignment pay increase for those hours he/she actually works as a Motorcycle officers, Police Divers, School Resource or SRT officer.
+Any officers assigned as Motorcycle officers, Police Divers, Crime Prevention or School

+Resource shall receive a three and One half percent (3.5%) assignment pay increase for those hours he/she actually works as a Motorcycle officers, Police Divers, Crime Prevention or School Resource officer.
 Such assignment increase shall be removed should the officer be reassigned.
-Any Crime Prevention officer receiving assignment pay under the current CBA shall continue receiving such benefit until such officer gets reassigned, resigns or retires. - 4.
-Uniformed road patrol officers, sergeants and lieutenants who are regularly assigned to the Alpha/Bravo shift (night shifts from 5:00pm to 5:00am or from 6:00pm to 6:00am) will receive a midnight shift differential in the amount of a three percent (3%) increase above the employees' base pay for those hours he/she actually works on his/her assigned midnight shift.
-Such midnight shift differential increase shall be removed should the officer be reassigned to a different shift or out of the Uniform Road Patrol division.
-Effective on the date this 2014-2017 Agreement is ratified by both parties, the midnight shift differential shall be included in the rate of pay for hours that a midnight shift officer is paid to respond to a job related subpoena, court appearance, or intake hearing while the officer is off-duty.

-- 5. At such time as an officer no longer serves in any special duty capacity or in an assignment, the officer's salary shall be reduced by the appropriate special duty or assignment incremental amount discussed in paragraphs 1, 2, 3 and 4 above and shall not be entitled to the pay allowances associated with that special duty or assignment. - The cessation of an officer's regular or temporary special assignment will not be considered a demotion.
+- 4. "Effective the first full pay period after Agreement is ratified by both parties, uniformed road patrol officers, sergeants and lieutenants who are regularly assigned to the Alpha/Bravo night shift (night shifts from 5:00pm to 5:00am or from 6:00pm to 6:00am) will receive a midnight shift differential in the amount of a three percent (3%) increase above the employees' base pay for those hours he/she actually works on his/her regularly assigned midnight shift.
+Such midnight shift differential increase shall be removed should the officer be reassigned to a different shift or out of the Uniform Road Patrol division." - 45.
+At such time as an officer no longer serves in any special duty capacity or in an assignment, the officer's salary shall be reduced by the appropriate special duty or assignment incremental amount discussed in paragraphs 1, 2, 3 and 3 4 above and shall not be entitled to the pay allowances associated with that special duty or assignment. - 56.
+The cessation of an officer's regular or temporary special assignment will not be considered a demotion.

-PAY ALLOWANCES
+C. PAY ALLOWANCES